 Our business involves a risk of product liability, intellectual property infringement and other claims in the ordinary course of business, and from time to time we are named as a defendant in cases as a result of our distribution of products.
 Additionally, we own interests in companies that manufacture certain dental products.
 As a result, we are subject to the potential risk of product liability, intellectual property infringement or other claims relating to the manufacture and distribution of products by those entities.
-Additionally, as our private-label business continues to grow, purchasers of such products may increasingly seek recourse directly from us, rather than the ultimate product manufacturer, for product-related claims.
+Additionally, as our private-label business continues to grow, purchasers of such products manufacture, for product-related claims.
 Another potential risk we face in the distribution of our products is liability resulting from counterfeit or tainted products infiltrating the supply chain.
 In addition, some of the products that we transport and sell are considered hazardous materials.
 The improper handling of such materials or accidents involving the transportation of such materials could subject us to liability.
 We have various insurance policies, including product liability insurance, covering risks and in amounts that we consider adequate.
-In many cases in which we have been sued in connection with products manufactured by others, the manufacturer of the product provides us with indemnification.
-There can be no assurance that the insurance coverage we maintain is sufficient or will be available in adequate amounts or at a reasonable cost, or that indemnification agreements will provide us with adequate protection.
-A successful claim brought against us in excess of available insurance or not covered by indemnification agreements, or any claim that results in significant adverse publicity against us, could have a material adverse effect on our business and our reputation.
+In many cases in which we have been sued in connection with products manufactured by others, the manufacturer or will be available in adequate amounts or at reasonable cost, or that indemnification agreements will provide us with adequate protection.
+A successful claim brought against us in excess of available insurance or not covered by indemnification, or agreements, or any claim that results in significant adverse publicity against us, could have a material adverse effect on our business and our reputation.